NCBI-Codeathons/pubmed-codeathon-team1/README.md

 The author attributes that were considered are: gender, race, institutional affiliation, country of origin, and author authority (e.g., research impact based on number of hits).
 The publication attributes that were considered are: NIH funding, language of publication, reading level, diversity of references, associated data, and number of authors and affiliations.

-We filtered out certain publication types such as books, errata, and commentary and have relied on both past user search behaviors as well as custome search keywords across these categories: Rare diseases, signaling pathways, social determinants of health and health equities, list of autoimmune diseases, list of cells, infectious bacteria, list of medical devices, and list of drugs.
+We filtered out certain publication types such as books, errata, and commentary and have relied on both past user search behaviors as well as custom search keywords across these categories: Rare diseases, signaling pathways, social determinants of health and health equities, list of autoimmune diseases, list of cells, infectious bacteria, list of medical devices, and list of drugs.

 # METHODS
 ### Basic Workflow